vite-pwa/docs/frameworks/remix.md

 This feature includes the following components:
 - `PwaManifest` component to include the PWA manifest in your HTML pages: will inject the PWA web manifest in the HTML head
 - `PwaAssets` component to include the PWA assets in your HTML pages: will inject the PWA assets in the HTML head (PWA web manifest, theme-color, favicon and PWA web manifest)

+## Remix PWA Alternative

+You can use [Remix PWA](https://remix-pwa.run/) to add PWA support to your Remix application.